A key point of certificates is that they are there to be inspected.

 You can view all the certificates you and your colleagues have inspected on behalf of an organisation by pressing the Inspected Certificates button on your organisation dashboard.

-In both cases you will be shown a table of the certificate inspections, which can be displayed as a card view.
-Both formats include information about who inspected the certificate and when.
-For an organisation, it is useful to know who performed the inspection.
+These will show the data as a table of the certificate inspections, which can also be displayed as a card view.
+Both formats include information about the certificate and the inspections.

 You can also easily view the digital certificate or view the inspection record by pressing the appropriate button alongside each entry.

-If you are the recipient of a certificate, you will see a 'View Inspections' button on the digital certificate page.
+If you are the recipient (accredited entity) of a certificate, you will see a 'View Inspections' button on the digital certificate page.
 This will show you a list of people or organisations that have inspected your certificate and when the inspections were performed.

 Inspections are recorded in the audit log for a certificate, so if you 'View Audit Log' on a digital certificate page, you may see some entries marked as 'Inspection'.